kaatinga/settings/README.md

 # settings

-The package looks up necessary environment variables and uses them to specify settings for your application.
-In addition, the package validates the final struct using standard `validate` tags.
+`settings` is a Go package that simplifies configuration management for your application.
+It automatically loads environment variables into your configuration structs, supports default values, and validates fields using standard `validate` tags.
+With `settings`, you can define your application's configuration in a type-safe, declarative way—eliminating boilerplate code and reducing the risk of misconfiguration.

 ## Contents